Ross Piper: Science

 Piper's interest in communicating the staggering diversity of animals beyond vertebrates led to his latest book, Animal Earth, which has so far been translated into German and Japanese.
 This book explores animal diversity.

 In documenting the arthropod life he finds during expeditions Piper contributes to our knowledge of these areas.
 In addition to these two broad areas Piper is also interested in the ecology of beetles and solitary wasps, how ecology, morphology and molecular data can be integrated to reveal the true complexity of animal diversity and the interactions between arthropod assemblages and agricultural landscapes.

 Exploration

 Piper is always keen to stress how little we know about life on Earth, which is a continuing theme in his books and talks.
 His own contribution to addressing this is exploration, mostly in the tropics.
 During his time in Myanmar Piper explored and searched for insects in areas where few if any scientists had been before.
 Tamanthi Wildlife Reserve was one such place.
 The specimens from this forest have so far yielded a new genus and several new species.

 Media

-Piper is enthusiastic to share his fascination for the incredible living things that surround us with anyone who will listen.
-In terms of TV this has led to an expedition to Myanmar (Burma) with the BBC Natural History Unit as the on-screen entomologist the product of which was broadcast as the three part series – Wild Burma: Nature’s Lost Kingdom – on BBC 2.
-Many of the clips from this series have become YouTube hits.
-Piper has also featured as a presenter/on-screen expert on the CBBC series, Wild (live and recorded segments), the Sky 1 series, Extreme Fears, Extreme Cures where he helped ten arachnophobes overcome their fear and I have recently done some filming as an on-screen expert for a World's Weirdest Events.
-Piper has been invited to give talks around the world, including World Minds and EG. His work has been widely covered in the media and he has written opinion pieces for the BBC, The Conversation and Geographical.
-Piper is also a keen macrophotographer and a dabbling Wikipedia editor.
+His work has been widely covered in the media and he has written opinion pieces for the BBC, The Conversation and Geographical.
+Piper is also a macrophotographer and Wikipedia editor.